wp-plugins/dev-toolbox/readme.txt

 4. SVN client

 == Changelog ==

+= 1.1.6 =
+* NEW: Add deprecated functions for PHP 5.5

 = 1.1.5 =
 * NEW: Add deprecated functions to be searched in php files